hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 1. Tell us our current working directory
 2. List the contents of the directory

-We already know the commands for doing both of these things, so let's add them into our script:
+We already know the commands for doing both of these things, so let's go into the insert mode in vim, and add the 2 commands into our script:

 ```bash
 pwd
 ls -l
 ```

 Now, we could save and quit and this shell script would run perfectly fine.
-But instead, we will add some verbosity to our script by using the `echo` command.
+But, we will add some verbosity to our script by using the `echo` command (verbosity is a good thing here!).
 The `echo` command is used to display a line of text that is passed in as an argument.
-This is a built in bash command that is mostly used in shell scripts to output status text to the screen or a file.
+This is a bash command that is mostly used in shell scripts to output status to the screen or to a file.

 Place the following `echo` statements on the lines before each of the commands:

 ```bash
 echo "Your current working directory is:"
 pwd

 echo "These are the contents of this directory:"
 ls -l
 ```

 Now we are all set!
-You can save the file and exit `vim`.
-You should now be back at the command prompt.
-Check and see that the new script file you created is there:
+You can move to the command mode in vim now and save the file and exit `vim`.
+This should bring you back to the command prompt.
+Check and see that the new script file you created is in this directory:

 ```bash
 $ ls -l